Letter From The Founder

 Thank you for being a part of our movement to build a world where all children, regardless of where they live, have access to quality education!

 With deep gratitude,

-The Kikulu Foundation was founded by Alisha Robertson-Stephens, a global citizen and education advocate.
-In addition to leading the work of the Kikulu Foundation, Alisha works full-time in the biotechnology and health & wellness space.
-Without the dedication of her working Board of Directors, the work of the Kikulu Foundation would not be able to impact so many students.
+In addition to spearheading the efforts of the Kikulu Foundation, Alisha works full-time in the biotechnology and health & wellness space.
+Without the dedication of her working Board of Directors, and people like you, the work of the Kikulu Foundation would not be able to impact so many students.